 Competent Authorities will have to be able to process the eFTI format also for additional information related to provisions of national law, i.e. :

-• Receive and read all regulatory information
+- Receive and read all regulatory information

-• Validate electronically (i.e. the equivalent of a paper stamp or certificate)
+- Validate electronically (i.e., the equivalent of a stamp or paper certificate)

 Member States are required to allow their competent authorities to process this information.

-• Regulation CE 1013/2006 - A.26 §3,4
+- Regulation (EC) No. 1013/2006 - A.26 §3,4

 One word of advice: confidentiality must be assured.